KHSDTC/Hackathon_Autumn2019/index.md

 ## When and Where?

-- __Date__: TBC, November 2019
+- __Date__: 11th of November 2019
-- __Where__: TBC
+- __Where__: G552, Waterloo Bridge Wing, Waterloo Campus
-- __When__: TBC
+- __When__: 5PM - 9PM

-The doors are open at 5PM  and everyone is wellcome to come and network with fellow coders!
+The doors are open at 5PM  and everyone is welcome to come and network with fellow coders!
 The Hackathon session will start at 5:30PM and during the evening we will have food and drinks provided by HSDTC.

 ## Registration